openstack-archive/instack-undercloud/README-packages.md

 instack-undercloud via packages
 ===============================

-These steps can be used to install the undercloud on the already setup instack vm to use tripleo packages from the copr repo instead of from git.
+These steps can be used to install the undercloud from tripleo packages on the already setup instack vm.
+The packages are pulled from the copr repo for now.

 1. Once you are ssh'd into the instack vm as the stack user, setup the copr repo